Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

 First, we find that the sweetspot resonance frequency~$\omega_{00}$ (that is, $\omega_0$ at the flux arc maximum) decreases with $B_\parallel$.
 Partly, this effect is caused by the in-plane field increasing the penetration depth~$\lambda_{\mathrm L}$ and correspondingly the kinetic inductance of the superconducting film, i.e.~by an increase of~$L_{\mathrm b}$ with~$B_\parallel$.
-From simultaneous reference measurements of the cJJ-less circuits on the same chip, however, we find that this effect is not sufficient to explain the magnitude of the shift.
-Hence, the cJJs themselves are impacted considerably and their inductance increases even stronger than that of the remaining circuit; roughly two thirds of the total sweetspot frequency shift can be attributed to the constrictions and only one third to the remaining film.
-Similarly, the sweetspot linewidth~$\kappa_0$ increases with~$B_\parallel$, indicating increased thermal quasiparticles due to a field-induced suppression of the superconducting energy gap.
-Again, the increase of~$\kappa_0$ is stronger in the circuits with cJJs than in those without cJJs; almost the complete additional loss can be attributed to the constrictions.
+From simultaneous reference measurements of the cJJ-less circuits on the same chip, however, we find that this effect is by far not sufficient to explain the magnitude of the shift, cf.~Supplemental Note~\ref{sec:suppl-resonator-params}~\cite{suppl-note}.
+Hence, the cJJs themselves are impacted considerably by the field and their inductance increases even more strongly than that of the remaining circuit; roughly two thirds of the total sweetspot frequency shift can be attributed to the constrictions and only one third to the remaining film.
+Similarly, the sweetspot linewidth~$\kappa_0$ increases with~$B_\parallel$, indicating an increased quasiparticle density due to a field-induced suppression of the superconducting energy gap.
+Again, the increase of~$\kappa_0$ is much stronger in the circuits with cJJs than in those without cJJs, in fact by more than one order of magnitude; almost the complete additional loss can be attributed to the constrictions.
+Note here that the small increase of the linewidth in the reference circuits in combination with the analysis of the field-alignment procedure (cf.~Appendix~\ref{sec:meth-field-alignment}) eliminates Abrikosov vortices as relevant loss contributors.